Phi Theta Kappa

 - Most respondents report they do not use tobacco products.
-However, of those that do, most use E-cigarettes/Vape/Juul and do not have interest in quitting at this time.
+However, of those that do, most use E-cigarettes/Vape/Juul and do not have an interest in quitting at this time.

 - Less than 20% of the students reported moderate to high risk drinking behaviors.